Advertisement

 Lighting at a Large Scale: The Mactan Cebu International Airport

 In Lapu-Lapu City, the Mactan Cebu International Airport draws from the ambiance of luxury resorts.
-Awarded at the World Architecture Festival in Amsterdam in the “Completed Buildings–Transport” category, its architecture is defined by its curved wooden structure.
+Awarded at the World Festival in Amsterdam in the “Completed Buildings–Transport” category, its architecture is defined by its curved wooden structure.

 Light Plan Inc. was responsible for the airport’s lighting design.
 Principal and Founder, IDr.
 Jinkie De Jesus stated in a BluPrint interview, “It’s an art, it’s a science, it’s storytelling at the same time.
 It’s just an incredible and tangible medium that really makes an impact.”